leviv/leviv.github.io/_posts/technical/2020-12-29-How-I-Created-My-Home-Page.md

 ### Model Geometry

 Because of the pandemic, I was not in Austin at the time I created this webpage and sought to model the sculpture without any actual measurements.
-However, the artist LeWitt used blocks throughout this entire sculpture (as was his style), which made it possible for me to count the blocks and get semi-accurate ratios for the model.
+However, the original sculpture artist used blocks throughout this entire sculpture, which made it possible for me to count the blocks and get semi-accurate ratios for the model.

 ![The same picture of the sculpture, but with labeled dimensions listed below](/assets/img/2020-12-29-How-I-Created-My-Home-Page/labeled-blocks.jpg)